jijudevs/jijudevs.github.io/index.md

 # Get to know more about jiju.co
 {: .fs-9 }

-Jiju Docs. is a platform managed by the sys admin to empower both new developers, agents, and other team members.
-This website will cover most of the necessary info to make your life smoother while managing jiju.co ecommerce platform.
+Welcome to Jiju Docs., an online platform managed by the sys admin to empower both new developers, agents, and other team members.
 {: .fs-6 .fw-300 }

 [Login to jiju.co](https://jiju.co/login){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Visit Agent Area](https://jiju.co/agent-area){: .btn .fs-5 .mb-4 .mb-md-0 }